Top 50 Triggers Interview Questions and Answers

 There are two types of triggers in Oracle PL/SQL: row-level triggers and statement-level triggers.

-Q19.
-What are SQL Triggers and its syntax?
+Q. What are SQL Triggers and what is their syntax?

 SQL Triggers are special stored procedures that are automatically executed in response to certain events.